 - Try different variables.
 The smallest changes can have a surprisingly large effect in ways you never would have guessed.
 Try different addresses, different calls to action or different tones in the body of your text.
 Swap out the tired images you always use, or adjust the color scheme to something a little funkier.

-- Combine your direct mail campaign with digital efforts.
+- Combine your direct mail campaign with marketing automation tools.
 Using digital media to supplement your direct mail campaign can increase its effectiveness.
 One study found that coordinating both campaigns increased ROI by 118%; another found that 72% of consumers prefer that brands reach out to them through multiple channels.
 Virtually everyone has a mailbox, but nowadays most people have a Facebook account, an email account or some other form of online presence.
 Boost your ability to reach your supporters by using these methods and more.
 The more you build up your relationship with them, the more they will be willing to donate to your cause; consumers want you to reach out in multiple ways -- oblige them.

 - Make your direct mail campaign appealing.
 If your particular mail piece arrives on the same day as several other envelopes and ads, you’ll either have to hope it stands out, or you’ll need to take care that you’ve designed it to stand out.
 Guess which tactic is more effective?

 - When you make a donation request, let potential donors know how you will use the money.
-They already know the general goals of your organization, but when they can connect the money they send with a specific project, it helps to convince them it is all worthwhile.
+They already know the general goals of your nonprofit, but when they can connect the money they send with a specific project, it helps to convince them it is all worthwhile.
 In turn, participation in a worthwhile venture builds trust between your organization and the donor.

 Suggestions include a review of your past successful projects, or a pie chart that graphically presents the way you spend money on a yearly basis.
 Most important, however, is that you let them know what’s going on now and what you plan to do in the future.
 Together, your efforts can convince a potential donor you’ve used their money wisely in the past, and present a worthy cause for the future.